 When can you get life insurance for children?

-Based on a healthy birth, you can acquire life insurance immediately with a number of insurers.
+Assuming a healthy birth, you can acquire life insurance immediately with a number of insurers.
 Some insurers have a restriction that the newborn must be 15 days old before they will insure the child, while other providers require the child to be even older.